puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/kafka-notifications/readme.md

 - deliveryTimeout - configuration of the upper bound on the time to report success or failure after a call to **send()** returns (in ms).
-This limits the total time that a record will be delayed prior to sending, the time to await acknowledgement from the broker (if expected), and the time allowed for retriable send failures.
+This limits the total time that a record will be delayed prior to sending, the time to await acknowledgement from the broker (if expected) and the time allowed for retriable send failures.

 **There are two properties related to the thread pool executor which is needed to